-Protesters burn part of Guatemala’s Congress building
+Guatemala condemns fire at Congress; 12 injured in protests

 “It was a devious blow to the people because Guatemala was between natural disasters, there are signs of government corruption, clientelism in the humanitarian aid,” said Jordan Rodas, the country’s human rights prosecutor.

-He said the budget appeared to favor ministries that have historically been hotspots of corruption.
+He said the budget appeared to favor ministries that have historically been hot spots of corruption.

-In 2015, mass streets protests against corruption led to the resignation of President Otto Pérez Molina, his vice president Roxana Baldetti, and members of his Cabinet.
-Both the former president and Baldetti are in jail awaiting trials in various corruption cases.
+In 2015, mass streets protests against corruption led to the resignation of President Otto Pérez Molina, his Vice President Roxana Baldetti and members of his Cabinet.
+Both the former president and Baldetti are in jail awaiting trials in corruption cases.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.